cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.4.1v0.1
 Agencies SHOULD disable Drive SDK access.

-- _Rationale:_ The Drive SDK allows third-party external applications to access data and files from within Drive.
-Disabling the Drive SDK prevents third party applications from accessing the files and data from within the organization, which protects against data leakage and unintentional information sharing.
+- _Rationale:_ The Drive SDK allows third-party applications to access Drive data, potentially leading to unintentional information sharing and data leakage.
+By disabling the Drive SDK you can decrease the risk of internal documents from being distributed outside the organization without explicit consent and approval.
 - _Last Modified:_ January 3, 2024

 - MITRE ATT&CK TTP Mapping